enix/x509-certificate-exporter/README.md

      --exclude-namespace=value
                    removes the given kube namespace from the watch list (applied after --include-namespace)
+     --expose-per-cert-error-metrics
+                   expose additionnal error metric for each certificate indicating wether it has failure(s)
      --expose-relative-metrics
                    expose additionnal metrics with relative durations instead of absolute timestamps